smalldatalab/omh-admin-dashboard/README.md

 ```
 > Annotation

-Fullcalendar js plugin enables you click on any date on the calendar and that function is edited in   `fullcalendar_implementation.js` as below.
+Fullcalendar js plugin enables you click on any day on the calendar and that feature is implemented in   `fullcalendar_implementation.js` as below.

 ```JavaScript
 select: function(start, end) {